Real-Skill/ruby-tasks/README.md

 ### Exercise 1

-Implement a method which validates if email given as string has a valid format
+Implement a method which validates if the email given as a string has a valid format

 ### Exercise 2

-Implement a method which checks if year is a leap year(has 366 days)
+Implement a method which checks if the year is a leap year(has 366 days)

 ### Exercise 3

-Implement a method which would accept array of keys and array of values and return a hash which would have for a first key a first value, then for the second key a second value hashify([:a, :b], ["a", "b"]) => { :a => "a", :b => "b" }
+Implement a method which would accept array of keys and array of values and return a hash which would have for the first key the first value, then for the second key the second value, hashify([:a, :b], ["a", "b"]) => { :a => "a", :b => "b" }
-It should raise exception when not matching array sizes are provided
+It should raise exception when sizes not matching the array are provided.

 ### Exercise 4